arungudelli/python.shiksha/content/en/tips/print-string-and-variable.md

 ## What is a Variable ?

-Before diving into the different, let’s brush up our basics about variables in python:
+Before diving into the different, let’s brush up our basics about variables in Python:

 A Python **variable** is a *reserved memory location* to store values.

-In simple words, a variable in a python gives data to the computer for processing.
+In simple words, a variable in a Python gives data to the computer for processing.

 Variables in Python has a datatype like Numbers (Integers and Decimals), List, Tuple, Strings, Dictionary etc.